vectart/moonraker/README.md

 * Setting a url value is for when you call `visit()` on your page object. e.g: `examplePage.visit();`.
 These url's are relative to the baseUrl set in your config, but if you set a full url like `http://www.example.com` the baseUrl will be ignored.
 Additionally, `visit()` can take an optional query object: `examplePage.visit({ foo: 'bar', baz: 'qux' });` will visit `http://yourBaseUrl/search?foo=bar&baz=qux`.

-* `element(cssSelector)` - is used to find a specific element by css selector and returns a selenium element. e.g: `examplePage.aTxtInput.click();`
+* `element(selector, type)` - is used to find a specific element by selector type and returns a selenium webelement.
+The type is optional and if not supplied the default of 'css' is used (as in the examples above).
+You can specify another locator type if required - `this.element('//a/b/c', 'xpath')`.
+Elements are then accessed from your page objects: `examplePage.aTxtInput.click();`.
+All of [Selenium's locator](https://code.google.com/p/selenium/source/browse/javascript/webdriver/locators.js#212) types are supported.

-* `elements(cssSelector)` - is used to find all elements that satisfy the selector and returns a collection of selenium elements. e.g:
+* `elements(selector, type)` - is used to find all elements on the page that satisfy the selector and returns a collection of selenium webelements. e.g:
 ```javascript
 examplePage.buttons.then(function (elems) {
   elems.forEach(function (elem) {